LAST REVIEWED AND UPDATED DECEMBER 7, 2020

-Where a Force Majeure has occurred, the other Party may only terminate this PSA (i) with the consent of the affected Party, or (ii) if the Force Majeure lasts or is expected to last for more than ninety (90) calendar days from the date on which the situation arose, and in such case only with fifteen (15) calendar days’ notice.
-Each of the Parties shall cover their own costs associated with ending this PSA.
-Neither Party shall be entitled to bring a claim against the other as a consequence of the termination of this PSA in accordance with this provision.
+Where a Force Majeure has occurred, the other Party may only terminate this Service Agreement (i) with the consent of the affected Party, or (ii) if the Force Majeure lasts or is expected to last for more than ninety (90) calendar days from the date on which the situation arose, and in such case only with fifteen (15) calendar days’ notice.
+Each of the Parties shall cover their own costs associated with the termination of this Service Agreement.
+Neither Party shall be entitled to bring a claim against the other as a consequence of the termination of this Service Agreement in accordance with this provision.

 The Service Agreement and any additional terms agreed in writing between Cognite and the Customer and specifically stated to be additional terms to the Service Agreement constitute the entire agreement between Cognite and the Customer on the subject matter hereof, and this Service Agreement supersedes any other prior or contemporaneous agreements, terms and conditions, written or oral concerning its subject matter.
 Any terms and conditions appearing on a purchase order or similar document issued by the Customer shall not override or form a part of this Service Agreement, and shall be void.